Our student handbook provides a comprehensive review of the Bachelor of Science in Speech, Language, and Hearing Sciences.

 - SLHS coursework provides foundational knowledge in human communication and communication disorders, as well as an introduction to clinical practice in Audiology and Speech-Language Pathology.

-- Students also have the opportunity to take elective courses that enhance their knowledge and provide learning opportunities outside the classroom.
+- Students have the opportunity to take elective courses that enhance their knowledge and provide learning opportunities outside the classroom.

 - The SLHS Department participates in the Honors program in that students may enter into an "Honors contract" in any course and receive honors credit by pursuing a pre-arranged course of study.